 Best hikes in Zion tip: there are two ways to explore The Subway, either from the Bottom Up or the Top Down, and both require a permit.
 The Bottom Up route is a strenuous, non technical 9 mile round trip while the Top Down route is a 9.5 mile adventure that requires rappelling skills and cold swims.

-• Permits: permits for The Subway are allocated by advance lottery from April through October and by advance reservation during the rest of the year.
+- Permits: permits for The Subway are allocated by advance lottery from April through October and by advance reservation during the rest of the year.
 Advance lottery applications must be submitted 3 months in advance and individuals can submit one entry a month for three dates.
-A non refundable $5 fee applies.
+A non refundable $6 fee applies.
 Winners are notified on the 5th of the following month e.g April hikes can be applied for in the January lottery and winners will be notified by February 5th.
 Any unused permits will be allocated via the calendar reservation system.
 If you haven’t been successful and still want a spot, try the last minute drawing in the week before your proposed hike date and, finally, try for a walk in permit the day before your hike.
 Permits must be picked up at the Visitors Center and are available one day in advance.
-Permits cost $15 for up to 2 hikers, $20 for groups of up to 7 hikers and $25 for groups of up to 12.
+Permits cost $10 per hiker.

 The Bottom Up subway trail begins with an easy half mile level trail before descending 400 feet to the bottom of the canyon.
 The trail has become more developed in recent years and alternates between the path, the stream water and navigating boulders.